-How do I find out the status of my return?
+How do I find out if my tax return was accepted?

-Once we notify you that a filling was accepted, if you are expecting a refund, you can now check your refund's status.
-If there is information that causes your filing to be rejected, you will receive a notification of this as well as details on what information is causing the rejection.
+Once we notify you that your e-file was accepted, if you are expecting a refund, you can now check your refund's status.
+If there is information that causes your IRS filing to be rejected, you will receive a notification of this as well as details on what information is causing the rejection.

 If the cause is something which can easily be corrected, you will be given an opportunity to correct the return and resubmit using our software completely free of charge.
 If, however, the cause for rejection cannot be corrected you will need to "print" the return and mail it to the federal/state government instead.